2014 Monaco Grand Prix: Race

-Kevin Magnussen scored one point in tenth place.
+Kevin Magnussen scored one championship point in tenth place.

 The safety car was deployed to allow marshals to move Pérez's car onto the run-off area.
 Grosjean's tyre was punctured from contact by Sutil and both drivers made pit stops.
 Swift work from the marshals allowed the safety car to be withdrawn at the end of the third lap and Rosberg led.
 A mechanical problem stopped Vettel's turbocharger and the rest of the field overtook him.
 He made a pit stop and emerged among the leaders and complained he was stuck in first gear.
 Both Mercedes drivers pulled away from the rest of the field, and Hamilton was six-tenths of a second behind Rosberg by being faster.
 Vettel's turbocharger restarted on lap six but Red Bull instructed him to retire on the following lap.
 The stewards investigated the first lap incident between Pérez and Button.
 An exhaust issue forced Kvyat to retire in the pit lane on lap 11.

 As drivers struggled to keep heat in their tyres, the time deficit between Rosberg and Hamilton varied but held a larger lead over the rest of the field.
 Rosberg locked his tyres into Mirabeau corner but avoided driving onto the turn's escape road on lap 18.
 Soon after, the stewards imposed five-second stop-and-go penalties on Chilton, Ericsson and Gutiérrez for being out of position on the grid.
 Hamilton began to lap faster than teammate Rosberg before the latter responded by going two-tenths of a second quicker than Hamilton to extend his lead.
 Ricciardo closed to within 1.1 seconds of Räikkönen by lap 22 by going one second faster than Räikkönen.
 Cresting a rise leaving the tunnel on lap 24, Sutil's car became light braking from 170 mph, speared into the inside wall, and slid down the escape road at the Novelle chicane.
 A marshal ducked under the barrier to avoid debris hitting him.
 Sutil was unhurt but the safety car was deployed for debris removal.